 When discussing the potential link between celecoxib and anxiety, it’s crucial to incorporate insights from medical experts who study these medications and their effects on mental health.
 Dr. Susan Martin, a leading pharmacologist at the National Institute of Health, has often spoken about the complexities of drug side effects.

 “Medications like celecoxib are incredibly effective in managing pain and inflammation, but every individual can react differently.
-While clinical trials provide a comprehensive understanding of a drug’s efficacy, they sometimes fall short in capturing the long-term impact on mental health,”
+While clinical trials provide a comprehensive understanding of a drug’s efficacy, they sometimes fall short in capturing the long-term impact on mental health,”she mentions.

 Another considerable point that experts like Dr. Martin raise is that the connection between celecoxib and anxiety might not purely be pharmacological.
 Stress and anxiety often accompany chronic pain conditions.
 When someone starts taking celecoxib for pain relief, they may temporarily experience heightened anxiety simply because their symptoms and overall stress levels fluctuate.
 It's essential to differentiate whether the anxiety is a direct effect of the medication or a result of the underlying condition being treated.